-- Footy Pajamas – Socks never stayed on my newborn, and at night, you are going to want them to be warm and cozy.
+- Footy Pajamas – Socks never stayed on my newborn, and at night, you’re going to want them to be warm and cozy.

 - Formula – We purchased what was being used at the hospital.

-- Onesies – Choose some daytime attire suitable for the season.
+- One-pieces – Choose some daytime attire suitable for the season.

 - Pacifiers – Again, you probably want to buy a few types.
 We went through several before she decided on the MAM Newborn Start Orthodontic Pacifier.

-- Socks – I’m not a big fan of baby socks, because they tend to fall off, but you will probably want some on baby during the day.
+- Socks – I’m not a big fan of baby socks, because they tend to fall off, but you’ll probably want some on baby during the day.

-- Wipes – I’m a big fan of natural and not a fan of diaper rash, so I my favorite wipes are these reusable bamboo wipes with my homemade solution.
+- Wipes – I’m a big fan of natural and not a fan of diaper rash, so my favorite wipes are these reusable bamboo wipes with homemade solution.
 However, you always need to have some regular wipes on hand in case you run out and don’t have time to whip up a new batch of solution.
 I keep Water Wipes or Seventh Generation wipes on hand always.

 Just remember not to go overboard.
 Buy a few of the things you need to get started, and register for as much as you can.
 In the meantime you will get a better feel for baby’s likes and needs.